dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+The best vanilla Fire-type attacker, Darmanitan, can be hard to come by.
+A very rare spawn of Darumaka in the wild, or from eggs, is always a welcome sight.
+The Fire-type has many top attackers, but you'll quickly see that most are pretty hard to get.
+When you can, use your Pinap Berries on wild Darumaka, even if it's the Glaraian Ice-type variant.
+The candies still count.

 ### Chandelure - Will-o-Wisp
 ![Chandelure](https://img.pokemondb.net/sprites/home/normal/chandelure.png)

 > Fire Spin + Overheat
 {:.note title="Optimal Moveset"}
 {:.faded}

+Close to Darmanitan in power, the catch with Chandelure is that its base form (Litwik) is almost exclusively found in the wild during Halloween events.
+So be sure to stock up when the spooky season is around.
+Beyond that, the mid-stage (Lampent) is often a potential encounter in the Go Battle League, as of a certain Rank.

 ### Blaziken - From Good to Great!
 ![Blaziken](https://img.pokemondb.net/sprites/home/normal/blaziken.png)